-A SLA generally supplements a Services agreement.
+An SLA generally supplements a Services agreement.
 It’s an agreement that states the services to be provided and defines the level at which they should be provided.

 There are three types of SLAs:

-Customer-based SLAs: between a service provider and its customers
+customer-based SLAs - between a service provider and its customers

-Multi-level SLAs: where there are multiple service providers and end-users, who can be customers or internal departments.
+multi-level SLAs - where there are multiple service providers and end-users, who can be customers or internal departments

-SLAs can be a formal legally binding contract or an informal agreement between parties, setting out the relationship in a given project (the latter is often used by public sector bodies).
+SLAs can be a formal legally binding contract or an informal agreement between parties, setting out the relationship in a given project.
+The latter is often used by public sector bodies.